rudolfschmidt/najm/README.md

 # Najm
 ...the star among mappers for mongodb.

-Najm is the the star among mongodb mappers.
-It maps mongodb data to a Java object model.
+Najm maps mongodb data to a object-oriented model in Java.